Sex and Children

 Children

 The first thing that has to be said about children is that they have rights.
 They have none now, at least not in law.
 Where children are involved, the discussion is about how much damage parents can do before their rights are revoked in favor of the state.
-To find other human beings with similar status, one has to go back to the days when people argued about how much husbands could beat their wives.
+It’s the same level of ignorance men once had (and in some places still have) about women, when they argued about how much husbands could beat their wives.

 Any mention of actual children’s rights is written off as impractical, just as every other expansion of rights to former chattel has been, and with about as much actual merit.
-I’ll discuss below some possible ways that children’s rights could be implemented, although there may well be much better and more practical ways to achieve the desired result.
+I’ll discuss below (and in the chapter on Care) some examples of how children’s rights could be implemented.

 All that said, there are major differences between children’s rights and those of any other class of people because of children’s lack of experience.
 Rights for children does not imply that they should suddenly dictate how schools or families are run.
 Their usual ideas on those topics would prove neither sustainable nor effective.
 Under normal circumstances, parents need to be the final authorities on what children do for the sake of the children themselves.
-But that’s under normal circumstances.
-It’s in abnormal circumstances that the problems arise, and it’s those situations that children’s rights must help rectify.
+That is the criterion: the good of the children.
+The parents’ needs or wants are secondary.
+Under normal circumstances, parents are famous for applying that principle, sometimes at the cost of their own lives.
+But that’s as it should be.
+It’s when things are not as they should be that the problems arise, and it’s those situations that children’s rights must help rectify.

 Parenthetically, I want to comment up front on the cost issue.
 I get the sense that the primacy currently given to parental rights is at least partly due to a rather broad-based horror at otherwise having to care for strange kids.
 It’s true and it’s unavoidable that the right to escape an abusive situation is going to be more expensive for society than ignoring the problem.
 But the fact that it’s cheaper is not an adequate reason for allowing some people to suffer at the hands of others.
 It’s not adequate when everyone is the same age, and it’s not adequate among different ages.
 Furthermore, just as a practical footnote, I’m not at all sure that the overall cost of enabling children to escape abuse really would be more expensive.
 Abused children go on to become some of the most expensive adults in society, and this may be yet one more instance where prevention turns out to be cheaper than cure.